The Juno Orchestra Project is funded fundamentally through significant gifts provided by two passionate music lovers.

 The Juno Lucina Circle

-The Project‘s viability expands further still as friends and neighbors subscribe to the vision and provisions of Juno Orchestra.
-Inspired by the model of community supported agriculture (CSA) programs, we seek supporters to join the Juno Lucina Circle*.
+The Project‘s viability of the project strengthens as friends and neighbors subscribe to the vision and provisions of Juno Orchestra.
+Inspired by the model of community supported agriculture (CSA) programs, supporters have joined the Juno Lucina Circle*.
 Modelled after area CSA programs, Circle supporters make commitments at one of three levels.
 All circle members receive Juno’s bounty in the form of complimentary tickets to share with friends.
-Those in the Diadem may choose to name a seat in the orchestra.

 This list acknowledges all donors to the Project, since inception.